-The Board presently has ten members.
-There are three directors in the class whose term of office expires in 2023.
-Nikolaos Vlahos has not been nominated for election and his term will expire at the Annual Meeting.
-Accordingly, the Board has taken action to decrease the number of authorized directors to nine, effective upon the Annual Meeting.
-The Nominating and Corporate Governance Committee has recommended each of Avik Pramanik and Jessica Alba for election as a Class II Director at the Annual Meeting.
-We refer to Jessica Warren, our founder, Chief Creative Officer and member of our board of directors, as Jessica Alba in this Proxy Statement.
-Mr. Pramanik and Ms. Alba are each currently a director of the Company and were previously elected by our stockholders prior to our initial public offering pursuant to the provisions of a voting agreement between us and several of our stockholders.
-If elected at the Annual Meeting, each of these nominees would serve until the 2026 Annual Meeting and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+The Board presently has nine members.
+There are three directors in the class whose term of office expires in 2024.
+The Nominating and Corporate Governance Committee has recommended each of Katherine Bayne, Susan Gentile and James D. White for election as a Class III Director at the Annual Meeting.
+Ms. Bayne, Ms. Gentile and Mr. White are each currently a director of the Company and were previously elected by our stockholders prior to our initial public offering pursuant to the provisions of a voting agreement between us and several of our stockholders.
+If elected at the Annual Meeting, each of these nominees would serve until the 2027 Annual Meeting and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
 It is the Company's policy to invite and encourage directors and nominees for director to attend the Annual Meeting.
-All of our directors attended our 2022 annual meeting of stockholders.
+All of our directors, apart from Mr. Hartung, attended our 2023 annual meeting of stockholders.

 Directors are elected by a plurality of the votes of the holders of shares present virtually or represented by proxy and entitled to vote on the election of directors.
-Accordingly, the two nominees receiving the highest number of affirmative votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the two nominees named below.
-If any nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee will instead be voted for the election of a substitute nominee proposed by Honest.
+Accordingly, the three nominees receiving the highest number of affirmative votes will be elected.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the three nominees named below.
+We have no reason to believe that any of the nominees will be unavailable or, if elected, will decline to serve.
+If any nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee will instead be voted for the election of a substitute nominee proposed by Honest, or alternatively, the Board may leave a vacancy on the Board or reduce the size of the Board.
 Each person nominated for election has agreed to serve if elected.
 The Company's management has no reason to believe that any nominee will be unable to serve.